LuYF-Lemon-love/LuYF-Lemon-love.github.io/source/_posts/打包-Python-项目-ubuntu.md

 pip install example_package_YOUR_USERNAME_HERE-0.0.1-py3-none-any.whl
 ```

-You can test that it was installed correctly by importing the package. run Python:
+You can test that it was installed correctly by importing the package, run Python:

 ```shell
 python3